WhatTheDickens/engl340/mod-6/outcomes.md

 ### Before class

-- Read *Walden*, "Visitors," "The Bean-Field," "The Village."
+- Read *Walden*, "Reading," "Sounds," "Solitude."
 - Leave a comment in the margin of a passage from *Walden* that's in one of the chapters assigned for 2-23.

 ### In class